jonelo/jonelo/README.md

 Welcome.
 I am Johann N. Löfflmann from Munich, Germany.
 My first computer was a C-64.
 I have an university degree in IT.
 I worked for both Sun Microsystems and Oracle as a tech engineer, and Java was my daily business for many years.
 Today I am working as a presales consultant for tailored IoT projects.
 Once a developer always a developer.
 For 20+ years I enjoy writing FOSS code.
 Robust, modern, shiny code.
 Well, at least sometimes 😉

-GNU/Linux, Microsoft Windows, and macOS are my development environments.
-I am pleased to share the source code for my FOSS projects with you here on GitHub.

 ✨ You can find more info about me at
 - https://johann.loefflmann.net
 - https://www.credly.com/users/johann-loefflmann/badges and